 In B2B sales, key selling points are the aspects of your product or service that make it unique.
 They're the reasons why businesses should buy what you offer instead of the product or service of one of your competitors.
 You should lay out these selling points during the sales process to convince potential business customers to close the deal.
 The sales professionals need to show how the product or service stands out and why it's valuable.

-Creating a product-led growth B2B sales strategy
+Creating a product-led growth strategy

 Finding new customers through direct sales isn't always as effective in today's B2B landscape as it was a decade ago.
 If your company struggles with direct sales, then you may need to concentrate on creating awareness and generating demand for your product.

-Who should use a product-led growth strategy?
+Who should use product-led B2B sales techniques?

 A product-led growth approach can be useful for any company faced with stalled growth in terms of new customers.
 A 2022 study reported that 91% of SaaS companies intended to invest in product-led growth in the near future.